mxjoly/pwa-webpack-plugin/README.md

 #### outputPath

-The output path in the public path for your manifest file.
+The output path for your manifest file from the public path.
 By default `"/"`.

 #### options